small palace east side steve mellard.

 The site was rediscovered by those intrepid explorers John Lloyd Stevens and Fredrick Catherwood in the 1840’s.
 Exploration, excavation and restoration work have restored a few of the structures to their former glory.

-palace paval vorobiev.
+small palace group 1 paval vorobiev.

 share your photos with us

 site plan/overview google earth